mechanator/XMR-STAK-CUDA-8-2.7.x/README.md

  Typical installations:
 1. Install Windows.
 2. Install Visual C++ 2017 runtime.
-3. Install CUDA 8 Toolkit with updates from www.nvidia.com only if you develop CUDA apps, skip the driver install.
-4. Install either 385.69 combined driver, or Tesla 386.28(but only if you have only Tesla cards).
+3. Install either 385.69 combined driver, or Tesla 386.28(but only if you have only Tesla cards).
-5  Turn on Large page support using gpedit.msc and the instructions supplied in the config.txt file.
+4. Turn on Large page support using gpedit.msc and the instructions supplied in the config.txt file.
-6. Edit config.txt to your liking, pools.txt to select your pool, keep nvidia.txt handy(rename it to something else).
+5. Edit config.txt to your liking, pools.txt to select your pool, keep nvidia.txt handy(rename it to something else).
-7. Run xmr-stak to populate the nvidia cuda settings for the cards in the right index sequence.
+6. Run xmr-stak to populate the nvidia cuda settings for the cards in the right index sequence.
-8. Edit nvidia.txt for the block and threads setting below for the highest hash output from the default nvidia.txt supplied.
+7. Edit nvidia.txt for the block and threads setting below for the highest hash output from the default nvidia.txt supplied.

  Keep on mining and the shiny side up!
  -Argonator www.arqma.com